Florida shooting victims helped by GoFundMe, comfort dogs and more

 Read on to see what’s being done to help the shooting victims, their families, the local community and beyond.

-At least 18 “comfort” dogs and 33 handlers have arrived in Broward county from across the country, Tim Hetzner, the president and CEO of the nonprofit ministry Lutheran Church Charities (LCC), told Fox News.
+At least 18 “comfort” dogs and 33 handlers arrived in Broward County from across the country, Tim Hetzner, the president and CEO of the nonprofit ministry Lutheran Church Charities (LCC), told Fox News.

 Jacob, a doe-eyed Golden Retriever, was first on the scene.
 He spent the day comforting students and faculty at the high school.